 Roadside Emergency Kits for Cars and Trucks

 Whether you are taking a quick trip to the store or driving across the country, a roadside emergency can happen at any time to even the best of drivers.
-From a flat tire, an overheated car, or running out of gas, having a basic emergency kit can reduce stress and help you get back on the road faster.
+Having a basic emergency kit can reduce stress and help you get back on the road faster.

-Even for those with roadside assistance coverage, keeping a roadside emergency kit in their vehicle should be a priority.
-Response times for roadside-assistance may vary depending on weather, traffic, and any other number of variables and having your own emergency kit will help you until further assistance arrives on the scene.
+Even for those with roadside-assistance coverage, keeping a roadside emergency kit in their vehicle should be a priority.
+Response times for roadside-assistance may vary depending on weather, traffic, and any other number of variables, which means having your own emergency kit will help you until further assistance arrives on the scene.

 It is also important to periodically check your kit.
 I recommend checking your supplies monthly to ensure that everything works properly and is up to date.
-Having a flat spare tire is not going to help you when you end up on the roadside with a flat tire.
+Having a flat spare tire for example, is not going to help you when you end up on the roadside with a flat tire.

 Basic Roadside Kit: